1995eaton/chromium-vim/README.md

 ```

 ### Blacklists
- * The blacklists setting uses a custom inplementation of Chrome's @match pattern guidelines.
+ * The blacklists setting uses a custom implementation of Chrome's @match pattern guidelines.
    See https://developer.chrome.com/extensions/match_patterns for a description of the syntax.